Paris - 2011 to 2014

 Because outcomes were worth sharing, I’ve co-published a paper called ““The CO-SI Card method: how to refine and validate concepts through a scenario generator framework” " at IASDR Tokyo about co-design with Cédric Mivielle.

 Around 2013 the project moved to the alpha version.
 I’ve been allowed to assist and collaborate with the Randstad training team to test the platform in real conditions.
 From that point, our product got decoupled in different variations based on that same tech, with different purposes.

 Time to wrap up, communicate on achievements & move on!

-I’ve introduced my experience as an Interaction design Alumni during this year’s open days at my former school l’école de design de Nantes Atlantique.
+I’ve introduced my experience as an Interaction design Alumni during some open days at my former school l’école de design de Nantes Atlantique.

-After recruiting and on-boarding another Designer to replace me, I’ve finally decided to end my journey in this Lab and in Paris to relocate myself in Seoul! ✈️ 🇰🇷
+After recruiting and onboarding another Designer to replace me, I’ve finally decided to end my journey in this Lab and in Paris to relocate myself to Seoul! ✈️ 🇰🇷

-Later this year I’ve participated to an amazing workshop in KAIST, regrouping artists and designers from all over the world, engineers from KAIST campus and kid from local school to be imagining the Daejeon city in 2050.
+Later this year I’ve participated in an amazing workshop in KAIST, regrouping artists and designers from all over the world, engineer from the KAIST campus, and kids from local schools to be imagining the Daejeon city in 2050.